 Non-AP STA behaviour:

-The non-AP STA initializes {Seed, Counter} values to locally generate one or more RMAs (see RMA generation in subclause 12.2.12.2).
+The non-AP STA may receive a frame(e.g. Beacon or association response frame) from AP to obtain the Max number of RMAs, and then initializes {Seed, Counter} values to locally generate one or more RMAs (see RMA generation in subclause 12.2.12.2).
 When using FILS authentication, the non-AP STA sends the {Seed, Counter} in IE in the Association Request frame.
 When using FT, the non-AP STA sends the {Seed, Counter} during the initial mobility domain association in encrypted Key Data field (RRCM KDE) in the EAPOL-Key message 2/4. {Seed, Counter} is not exchanged during the FT protocol reassociations within the same ESS.
 For other cases, the non-AP STA sends the {Seed , Counter} in encrypted Key Data field (RRCM KDE) in the EAPOL-Key message 2/4.

+Note: The Counter initiated by the non-AP STA shall not be above the Max number of RMAs indicated by the AP.

 AP behaviour:

+The AP may initiate the Max number of RMAs in the frame that is sent to the non-AP.

 After receiving {Seed, Counter} from the non-AP STA in the EAPOL-Key message 2/4 or Association Request frame in FILS authentication mode, the AP first checks the {Counter} value to determine the number of RMA(s) it needs to generate locally.
 The AP generates the same number of RMA(s) that non-AP STA generated (see RMA generation in subclause 12.2.12.2).

 After the non-AP STA have been disassociated, {Seed} is deleted and {Counter} is reset to 1, while RMA(s) and RMAK are stored at non-AP STA and at the (previously) associated AP or ESS.

-The non-AP STA may use the generated RMAs for messaging, preparing, and establishing the next association.
-E.g. The non-AP STA may send to the AP (see subclause 6) ,by which the AP or ESS can identify the non-AP STA as the returned STA successfully.
+The non-AP STA may use the generated RMAs and RMAK for messaging, preparing, and establishing the next association.
+E.g. The non-AP STA may send the PIMF to the AP (see subclause 12.2.12.6 PIMF transmission) ,by which the AP or ESS can identify the non-AP STA as the returned STA after mapping the RMA to the stored RMAK and verifying MIC in the VIE element successfully (see subclause 12.2.12.6 PIMF reception)).

+After receving the PIMF,The AP may make a respond with a PIMF(such as ANQP response frame to the ANQP request frame), in which the VIE element is carried in the framebody and the same received RMA in A1 field iscarried in the MAC header

-12.2.12.4 The rules to use the generated RMAs
+12.2.12.4 The rules to use the generated RMAs and RMAK

 The generated RMAs will be carried in Address 2 field of MAC header,along with VIE element in the frame body of PIMF sent by STA in following conditions: